 Even a motorist who hasn't had anything to drink might have difficulty standing on one leg for 30 seconds.
 The one-leg stand test can be particularly challenging for drivers with back or leg injuries, individuals over 65 years old, people with inner-ear disorders or other balance problems, and those who are 50 pounds or more overweight.
 Uneven ground or heels higher than two inches can skew the test results even further.

 Field sobriety tests such as the one-leg stand test can be effectively challenged in court.
 A New Jersey DWI lawyer who concentrates on DWI / DUI defense will cross-examine the arresting officer aggressively about the driver's performance on the one-leg stand test, and attempt to prove that any physical difficulties stemmed from factors unrelated to alcohol.

 In 2004, Evan Levow achieved Instructor level status in the Standardized Field Sobriety Testing, having completed the course and practical work to be accorded that status by the National Highway Traffic Safety Administration and the International Chiefs of Police.
 All of the New Jersey DWI attorneys at Levow DWI Law have undergone the SFST training through NHTSA and IACP.
-This background helps us analyze our clients’ cases case and establish defense issues.
+This background helps us analyze our clients' cases to establish effective defense strategies.

 Please call Levow DWI Law today to discuss your field sobriety testing and any other New Jersey DWI / DUI related issue.
 Call 877-593-1717.
 We will aggressively fight to protect your rights.